Sakshi-1234/ECommerce_Task_Updated/README.md

 Total Amount Display:

 - Are there any improvements you could make to your submission?
-      Yes
+  Yes:

   1)Responsive design: Ensure the website works seamlessly on various devices and screen sizes.
   2)Offer various payment methods, including credit cards, digital wallets, and payment gateways.
   3)Provide live chat, email, or phone support for customers.

 - What would you do differently if you were allocated more time?
   1)More good responsive UI
   2)Would have added authentication
   3)Compress images and minimize HTTP requests.

 ## Development Setup